 Black Friday used to be a single day of shopping excess.
 People woke up early the day after Thanksgiving, headed to malls, and fought over deeply discounted sweaters, coffee makers, and TVs.
 If you looked hard enough, you could find amazing deep discounts amid piles of questionable “bargains.”
 A while later online retailers cooked up Cyber Monday in a bid for some of that free-flowing cash.

-Over time, Black Friday and Cyber Monday blended together to form one long, holiday weekend of sales.
+Over time, Black Friday and Cyber Monday melted together to form one long, holiday weekend of sales.
 Then that four-day period gradually morphed into sales throughout November.
-Recently, the deals even began leaking into October, and that looks to be the case again this year.
-In fact, we’re already finding early Black Friday deals for gaming hardware.
+Recently, the deals even began leaking into October, though that still remains light.

 Technically, Black Friday is always the fourth Friday of November—the day after Thanksgiving.
-For 2021, that’s November 26.
-It’ll be followed by Cyber Monday on November 29.
-But the real answer to the question is that Black Friday discounts have already begun.
-Some are worth your attention, too.
-Retailers now like to sprinkle a few killer deals throughout the lead up to Black Friday week.
-You may be able to grab items on your list for great prices well ahead of late November.
+For 2022, that’s November 25.
+It’ll be followed by Cyber Monday on November 28.
+But retailers don’t follow the calendar anymore—as mentioned above, Black Friday discounts have already begun.

 How to get the best Black Friday tech deals

 The easiest way to score rock-bottom prices is to let us find them for you.
 We’ve already begun tracking deals—and some of them are quite good.